-The Course has a common first year for all students.
-1st semester takes place at JMUW, Würzburg, Germany, 2nd semester takes place at LTU, Kiruna Space Campus, Sweden.
-During the 3rd semester the students are distributed among the six European universities.
-The students select the track of specialization for the 3rd and 4th semesters when they apply.
-The distribution for the 3rd and 4th semesters is finalized in the middle of the 2nd semester.
-During the 4th semester the students perform their Master thesis projects in six European universities, two non European universities, associated members, industry or research institutions related to the Course specialisations.
+The course has a common first year for all students.
+1st semester takes place at JMUW, Würzburg, Germany, the second semester takes place at LTU, Kiruna Space Campus, Sweden.
+During the third semester the students are distributed among the six European universities.
+The students select the track of specialization for the third and fourth semesters when they apply.
+The distribution for the third and fourth semesters is finalised in the middle of the second semester.
+During the fourth semester the students perform their Master thesis projects in six European universities, two non European universities, associated members, industry or research institutions related to the course specialisations.

 - Engineering Track 1: Dynamics and control of Systems and Structures (Cranfield University)